 According to a Zenith Media survey, India is expected to become the fastest-growing telecom advertisement market, with an annual growth rate of 11% between 2020 and 2023.

 The Government of India, through its National Digital Communications Policy, foresee investment worth US$ 100 billion in the telecommunications sector by 2022.
-The government is encouraging global telecom network manufacturers such as Ericsson, Nokia, Samsung and Huawei to manufacture all their equipment in India with 100% local products.
+The government is encouraging global telecom network manufacturers such as Ericsson, Nokia, Samsung, and Huawei to manufacture all their equipment in India with 100% local products.
 The Rs.
-12,195 crore (US$ 1.65 billion) production-linked incentive (PLI) scheme has already triggered entry of several global players manufacturing mobile devices and components.
-European telecom gear vendors like Ericsson and Nokia are eager to expand their existing operation in India for global supply chain under the PLI scheme.
-Similarly, other global vendors like Samsung, Cisco, Ciena, Jabil, Foxconn, Sanmina and Flex have shown interest to set up manufacturing in India for telecom and networking products under the newly announced PLI scheme.
+12,195 crore (US$ 1.65 billion) production-linked incentive (PLI) scheme already triggered the entry of several global players manufacturing mobile devices and components.
+European telecom gear vendors like Ericsson and Nokia are eager to expand their existing operations in India for a global supply chain under the PLI scheme.
+Similarly, global vendors like Samsung, Cisco, Ciena, Jabil, Foxconn, Sanmina, and Flex have shown interest in setting up manufacturing in India for telecom and networking products under the newly announced PLI scheme.

 In March 2021, TEPC (Telecom Equipment Export Promotion Council) organised India Telecom 2021—a platform for convergence of technologies and business exchange.